245122749053/WM-Aitha-Likhitha-MVSR-Engineering-College/README.md

 ## 2. System Overview

-The proposed system is designed as a distributed IoT architecture where each waste bin operates as an independent sensing node.
+The proposed system is designed as a distributed IoT architecture, where each waste bin operates as an independent sensing node.
 Instead of continuously streaming data, the system follows a periodic and event-driven reporting approach to reduce power consumption and network load.

-This design was developed under the assumption of sparse bin distribution and limited power availability, which influenced the selection of low-power communication technologies and threshold-based data transmission.
+This design is developed under the assumption of:

+Sparse bin distribution

+Limited power availability

+Need for scalable deployment

+These constraints influence the choice of low-power sensing, threshold-based reporting, and lightweight communication protocols.

 The overall focus of the system is on practical deployability rather than laboratory-scale demonstration.

 ## 3. System Architecture

-Each waste bin is equipped with an ultrasonic distance sensor connected to a low-power microcontroller such as an ESP32 or a LoRa-enabled node.
+Each waste bin is equipped with an ultrasonic distance sensor connected to a low-power microcontroller such as ESP32.
 The sensor measures the distance between the waste surface and the bin lid.
 Using a calibrated bin depth, the edge node computes the fill percentage locally.

 The processed data is transmitted to a centralized backend system through a low-bandwidth IoT communication network.

 Architectural Layers

+Sensing Layer
-Sensing Layer: Ultrasonic sensor for fill-level measurement
+Ultrasonic sensor for fill-level measurement

-Edge Layer: ESP32 / LoRa-enabled microcontroller
+Edge Layer
+ESP32-based microcontroller performing local computation and decision logic

+Communication Layer
-Communication Layer: MQTT over LoRaWAN or NB-IoT
+MQTT over Wi-Fi (simulation), extendable to LoRaWAN or NB-IoT in real-world deployment

+Backend Layer
-Backend Layer: Data ingestion, processing, and storage
+Data ingestion, processing, and storage services

+Application Layer
-Application Layer: Dashboard for monitoring and alerts
+Dashboard for monitoring, visualization, and alerts

-This layered architecture simplifies maintenance and supports scalability.
+This layered architecture simplifies maintenance, supports scalability, and allows future technology upgrades without redesigning the entire system.

 ## 4. Communication & Protocol Design

 The system uses a publish–subscribe communication model implemented using the MQTT protocol.
-MQTT was selected due to its lightweight header, low bandwidth overhead, and suitability for constrained IoT devices.
+MQTT was selected due to its:

+Lightweight message headers

+Low bandwidth overhead

+Suitability for constrained IoT devices

 Protocol Stack

+Network Layer
-Network Layer: LoRaWAN / NB-IoT
+Wi-Fi (simulation), LoRaWAN / NB-IoT (proposed)

+Transport Layer
-Transport Layer: TCP or UDP (network dependent)
+TCP or UDP (network dependent)

+Application Layer
-Application Layer: MQTT
+MQTT

 Topic Structure
 city/<zone_id>/<bin_id>/telemetry